 - 1. Name and address of the entity, including a point of contact; - 2.
-Technical and engineering qualifications of the entity or its affiliate, partner or parent company; - Demonstrated experience of the entity or its affiliate, partner or parent company to develop, construct, maintain and operate transmission facilities, including a list or other evidence of transmission facilities previously developed regarding construction, maintenance or operation of transmission facilities both inside and outside the PJM region; - 4.
+Technical and engineering qualifications of the entity or its affiliate, partner or parent company; - 3.
+Demonstrated experience of the entity or its affiliate, partner or parent company to develop, construct, maintain and operate transmission facilities, including a list or other evidence of transmission facilities previously developed regarding construction, maintenance or operation of transmission facilities both inside and outside the PJM region; - 4.
 Previous record of the entity or its affiliate, partner or parent company to adhere to construction, maintenance and operating standards; - 5.
-Capability of the entity or its affiliate, partner or parent company to adhere to standardized construction, maintenance and operating practices; - 6.
-Financial statements of the entity or its affiliate, partner or parent company for the most recent fiscal quarter, as well as the most recent three fiscal years, or the period of the entity's existence, if shorter, or such other evidence demonstrating an entity's or its affiliates, partner's or parent company's current and expected financial capability acceptable to PJM;
+Capability of the entity or its affiliate, partner or parent company to adhere to standardized construction, maintenance and operating practices;

-- 7. Commitment by the entity to execute the Consolidated Transmission Owners Agreement, if the entity becomes a Designated Entity; - 8.
+- Financial statements of the entity or its affiliate, partner or parent company for the most recent fiscal quarter, as well as the most recent three fiscal years, or the period of the entity's existence, if shorter, or such other evidence demonstrating an entity's or its affiliates, partner's or parent company's current and expected financial capability acceptable to PJM; - 7.
+Commitment by the entity to execute the Consolidated Transmission Owners Agreement, if the entity becomes a Designated Entity; - 8.
 Evidence demonstrating the ability of the entity or its affiliate, partner or parent company to address and timely remedy failure of facilities; - 9.
 Description of the experience of the entity or its affiliate, partner or parent company in acquiring rights of way; and - 10.
-Any other supporting information the PJM requires to determine the entity's prequalification status.
+Any other supporting information the PJM requires to determine the entity's prequalification status including but not limited to the execution of a Non-Disclosure Agreement to protect sensitive discussions as may occur between proposing entities and PJM

-Entitites must submit pre-qualification applications and any updated information to PJM at the following email address: ProposalWindow-Prequal@pjm.com
+Entitites must submit pre-qualification applications and any updated information to PJM at the following email address: ProposalWindow-Prequal@pim.com